Jan 21 - Feb 5, 2012

 So, what happened to all those ships?

 We followed dozens of commercial vessels during the project and beyond - for up to a month, to allow time for them to reach their further destinations.
-This is what we found happened to the different types of ships we tracked:
+The above map, updated during the project, shows how all the ships' journeys had spread out around the world within just a few weeks of having been seen from Queenborough.
+The following is what we discovered happened to the different types of ships we tracked:

 The Liquefied Natural Gas tankers: